bhavyagaur99/routine-calculator/README.md

-# routine-calculator
+# Routine Calculator
-A console application to track where you spend your time.
+A console application to track where you spend your time

 ## Features
 - cal command to calculate time spent